 Visual Distracted Driving

-Visual distracted driving includes any time that a driver’s visual attention diverts from the road.
+Visual distracted driving includes any time a driver’s visual attention diverts from the road.
 The instances that cause distracted driving range from texting while driving to taking your eyes off the road while traveling on a scenic stretch of highway.

 Texting While Driving